JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 }
 ```

-# Frame Breakdown
+# Mesh Conversion

-We've finally arrived at the portion of this post where we'll dive into the code and see how everything works under the hood.
+We're now going to start the portion of this blog post going into how everything is implemented.

-The frame capture we'll be looking at is this scene with ~3100 Stanford Bunnies.
-Five of the bunnies are using unique PBR materials, while the rest use the same debug material that visualizes the clusters/triangles of the mesh.
-Each bunny is made of (TODO) triangles, with (TODO) clusters at LOD 0.

-GPU timings were measured on a RTX 3080 _locked to base clock speeds_, rendering at 1080p.

-(TODO: Picture of frame with triangles)

-(TODO: Picture of frame with clusters)

-(TODO: Picture of NSight screen capture)

-## Mesh Conversion

 The first step, before we can render anything, is to convert all meshes to meshlet meshes.
 I talked about the user-facing API earlier on, but in this section we'll dive into what `MeshletMesh::from_mesh()` is doing under the hood in `from_mesh.rs`.

+This section will be a bit dry, lacking commentary on why I did things, in favor of just describing the algorithm itself.
+The reason is that I don't have many unique insights into the conversion process.
+The steps taken are pretty much just copied from Nanite.
+If you're interested in understanding it more, definitely check out the original Nanite presentation.

+Feel free to skip ahead to the frame breakdown section.

-The high level steps are as follows:
+The high level steps for converting a mesh are as follows:
 1. Build LOD 0 meshlets
 2. For each meshlet, find the set of all edges making up the triangles within the meshlet
 3. For each meshlet, find the set of connected meshlets (share an edge)